offen/deployment/README.md

 - The setup is able to acquire and renew its own SSL certificate using LetsEncrypt.
 Secure transmission of data comes without costs or additional effort.
 - Data is persisted in a local SQLite database which performs well, is easy to backup and incurs no additional infrastructure costs.
-- The Docker volume containing the database file is automatically backed up each day.
+- The Docker volume containing the database file is automatically backed up to a S3 compatible storage each day.
 Old backups are pruned automatically.
 - Running off the docker/docker image we publish on Docker Hub, no setup other than installing Docker and docker-compose is required to run a production ready application.

 ---

 ## Configuration

-The `offen.env` file referenced in the compose file is not included in this repository as it contains secrets.
+The `offen.env` file referenced in the compose file is ignored in this repository as it contains secrets.
 The keys it contains are:

 ```
 OFFEN_SECRET="<xxx>"